Guidelines on how to Write a Dissertation.

 13. Reference List.

 Include all the sources of information that you used in your dissertation in this part.
 The page should be written according to specific guidelines that your academic supervisor will provide.
-Some of the common formats used include MLA and APA.
+Some of the standard formats used include MLA and APA.

 It consists of all the documents that were not used in writing the main body of your dissertation.